shirleyzzr1/azenta_driver/README.md

 The package is composed of 3 folders:
 * azenta_driver
   * Contains drivers for sending command to the sealer & peeler
-  * The peeler_driver.py file is responsible for sending commands for removing seals off of microplates
-  * The sealer_driver.py file is responsible for sending commands for adding seals on to microplates
 * sp_module_client
   * Contains ROS2 nodes that that interface with the drivers and receive service commands using the wei_service ROS service package
 * docker